GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

     Try/Catch blocks ended with "End"
     If/Else blocks ended with "End" (one word)
-    Elseif (one word) instead of Else If (two words) Never use Static, use Local
+    Elseif (one word) instead of Else If (two words)

-    Never use '* or other shits, a one-line commentary begins with ' in Monkey2 language Ternary operator uses ? and Else (not colon):
+    Ternary operator uses ? and Else (not colon):
         Example: Local value:Int = condition ? trueValue Else falseValue
     Variable declarations use colon for type specification: